sbuckley1956/agent-lifecycle-toolkit/docs/components/rag-repair.md

 #### Input format
 This component expects documents to be provided in a local path.
 Optionally, documents can be divided into manual pages/documentation in a `man` folder and other documents such as troubleshooting documents in a `doc` folder.
 If these folders are not provided, then all documents are considered non-documentation.
 Nested folders are supported for ingesting.
 Supported files are: `pdf`, `html`, `json`, `jsonl`.

-The class `post_tool_reflection_toolkit.core.toolkit.RAGRepairRunInput` expects three main inputs as follows:
+The class `post_tool.core.toolkit.RAGRepairRunInput` expects three main inputs as follows:

 1. `messages`: List[BaseMessages], a list of messages from the agent, this is optional but will be used to infer the task at hand if `nl_query` is not provided.